-- capital requirement and ability to attract future funding to finance the acquisition and exploitation of mining; - change in commodity prices and market conditions; - the impact of rising interest rates and inflationary impact; - geological and technical risk posed to exploration and commercial exploitation success; - environmental and occupational health and safety risks; - government policy changes; and - retention of key staff.
+- failure to locate and identify mineral deposits or to achieve predicted grades in exploration and mining; - operational and technical difficulties encountered in mining; - failure to retain skilled personnel/labour, key staff, insufficient or unreliable infrastructure such as power; water and transport; - difficulties in commissioning and operating plant and equipment; - unanticipated metallurgical problems which may affect extraction costs; - adverse weather conditions, industrial and environmental accidents, industrial disputes and unexpected shortages or increases in the costs of consumables, spare parts, plant and equipment. - capital requirement and ability to attract future funding to finance the acquisition and exploitation of mining; - change in commodity prices and market conditions; - the impact of rising interest rates and inflationary impact; - geological and technical risk posed to exploration and commercial exploitation success; - · environmental and occupational health and safety risks; - · government policy changes; and

 This is not an exhaustive list of risks faced by the Group.
 There are other risks generic to the stock market and the world economy as a whole and other risks generic to the extraction industry, all of which can impact on the Group.
 The management of risks is integrated into the development of the Group's strategic and business plans and is reviewed and monitored regularly by the Board.
-Further details on how the Company monitors, manages and mitigates these risks are included as part of the Audit and Risk Committee Report contained within the Corporate Governance Report.
+Further details on how the Group monitors, manages and mitigates these risks are included as part of the Audit and Risk Committee Report contained within the Corporate Governance Report.